KeyboardKit/KeyboardKit/README.md

 ### 🗯 Callouts

-KeyboardKit lets you show input callouts as users type, as well as secondary action callouts with secondary input actions.
+KeyboardKit lets you show input callouts as users type, as well as action callouts with alternate actions for the currently pressed key.

 [Read more here][Callouts]